hwdsl2/docker-embeddings/README.md

 ## Using with other AI services

-The [Whisper (STT)](https://github.com/hwdsl2/docker-whisper), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), and [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro) images can be combined to build a complete, private AI stack on your own server — from semantic document search and RAG to full voice I/O. No data is sent to third parties.
+The [Whisper (STT)](https://github.com/hwdsl2/docker-whisper), [Embeddings](https://github.com/hwdsl2/docker-embeddings), [LiteLLM](https://github.com/hwdsl2/docker-litellm), and [Kokoro (TTS)](https://github.com/hwdsl2/docker-kokoro) images can be combined to build a complete, private AI stack on your own server — from semantic document search and RAG to full voice I/O. Whisper, Kokoro, and Embeddings run fully locally.
+When using LiteLLM with local models only (e.g., Ollama), no data is sent to third parties.
+If you configure LiteLLM with external providers (e.g., OpenAI, Anthropic), your data will be sent to those providers.

 ```mermaid
 graph LR